takanory/slides/slides/20230812pyconkr/index.rst

   * `PEP 636 – Tutorial <https://www.python.org/dev/peps/pep-0636/>`_

 ..
 Because of the large function of Structural Patten Matching, it is diveded into 3 PEPs.
-   Specification, Motivation and Rationale and Tutorial.
+   Specification, Motivation and Rationale, Tutorial.
-   If you are interested, please read PEPs.
+   If you are interested, please read these PEPs.

-.. パターンマッチングは大きな機能なので3つのPEPにわけて提案されています。

 Motivation
 ----------